aalmendoza/token-rnn-tensorflow/README.md

 test_files.txt  train_files.txt  valid_files.txt
 ````

-Since we specified a vocbulary size of 100, in *train.txt*, *valid.txt*, and *test.txt* the top 100 most frequent tokens in the corpus will appear verbatim and all other tokens will be replaced by the `<UNK>` token.
+Since we specified a vocbulary size of 100, in *train.txt*, *valid.txt*, and *test.txt* the top 100 most frequent tokens in the corpus will appear verbatim and all other tokens will be replaced by the `<unk>` token.
 A value of -1 for vocab_size indicates to make the vocabulary size equal to the number of unique tokens in the corpus.

 Now we can train the model using the file *train.txt* as input.
 For brevity, many of the options for train.py are excluded.